 This noble woman put up with a lot of crap from the fans who called her house their home - our sloppy housekeeping, our chronically late hours of gabbing, our drunken parties.
 If one of us had a woman in our room (don't laugh, Laney exaggerated somewhat) she might shake her head disapprovingly, but she wouldn't say anything.

 I really don't know why Aunt Dee took such a shine to her fannish tenants, unless it was because our lovable personalities just naturally aroused the maternal instinct in her.
-She always referred to Kepner, Brown, Niesen Himmel, Gus Willmorth and me as "her boys", and I like to think that in spite of other fans who moved in later we four always remained "her boys."
+She always referred to Kepner, Brown, Nieson Himmel, Gus Willmorth and me as "her boys", and I like to think that in spite of other fans who moved in later we five always remained "her boys."

 - BIXEL #2 (December 1962, ed.
 Alva Rogers)